saamiyaAqeel/rime/README.md

 RIME.
 If you want to omit them (they take up about 4.4GiB of space on for me) pass `--no-ai` to `run_dev.sh`.

 ### Starting the servers (Docker)

-Finally, if you're a Docker user, you can run RIME in a container.
+Alternatively, you can run RIME in a Docker container.
 The Docker Compose file exposes port 3000 to the local machine.

     $ docker compose build
 	$ docker compose up